 The University of Manchester’s School of Biological Sciences and Manchester Regenerative Medicine Network (MaRM) as well as Kidneys for life have also supported the work.

 Professor Woolf, who is also Consultant in Paediatric Nephrology at Royal Manchester Children’s Hospital, Manchester University NHS Foundation Trust, said: “Worldwide, two million people are being treated with dialysis or transplantation for kidney failure, and sadly another two million die each year, unable to access these treatments.
 So we are tremendously excited by this discovery – we feel it is a big research milestone which may one day help patients.
-However, there is much more to learn: Building on our generation of kidney filtration units we must now turn to developing an exit route for the urine and a way to deliver this technology to diseased kidneys.”
+However, there is much more to learn: Building on our generation of kidney filtration units we must now turn to develop an exit route for the urine and a way to deliver this technology to diseased kidneys.”

 The work was also helped by a small grant from the hospital’s local kidney charity called “Kidneys for Life.”
-The team are the UK’s only recipient of a three year Stoneygate Research award from Kidney Research UK.
+The team are the UK’s only recipient of a three-year Stoneygate Research award from Kidney Research UK.
 The research will allow them to model kidney diseases using the new structures.